 Clearly defined goals are essential to success.
 When goals are too easy, unrealistic, or boundless, they can lead to feelings of frustration and failure.
 So, rather than jumping right into goal writing, facilitators can support learners by helping them to understand how to define goals.
 Learners need opportunities to explore what well-defined goals look and sound like.
 Facilitators can use modeling and examples to support this learning.
-One useful method is to set S.M.A.R.T.E.R. goals.
-This is detailed below.
+Two useful ways are to set W.O.O.P. goals or to set S.M.A.R.T.E.R. goals.
+These are detailed below.